 Ruku' literally means bowing down.
 This word is also used to mean a certain ritual act when we perform our prayers.

-10 may mean that the person was once wealthy but is poor now".
+Zubaydi says in his Taj al-Aroos, "The phrase raka'a al-Rajul, may mean that the person was once wealthy but is poor now".
 Here, the word "bow down" is used figuratively.
-Thus, the real meaning of ruku is "bowing down" in praying; but when it is used to indicate poverty or humbleness, it will be a figurative use and needs a contextual clue.
+Thus, the real meaning of ruku' is "bowing down" in praying; but when it is used to indicate poverty or humbleness, it will be a figurative use and needs a contextual clue.